xta0/xta0.me/_posts/2023-06-30-Swift-modules-2.md

 @_implementationOnly import MyLoggerInternal
 ```

 Now we can safely delete the `module MyLoggerInternal` from the module map and regenerate the module file.
-Xcode will no longer complain the `Missing required module` error.
+Xcode will no longer complain about the `Missing required module` error.

 ### Resolve the linking error